-Ferin Willms graduated from the BA in Biblical Studies before becoming one of Columbia’s Academic Support Coordinators.
+Ferin Willms graduated from the BA in Biblical Studies before becoming one of Columbia’s Academic Support Coordinators (currently on maternity leave).
 She recognizes how challenging it can be to see a connection between a personal relationship with God, a call to ministry, and homework.
 Here’s her best advice for approaching academic study as an important (and amazing) part of your spiritual life.

 Everyone knows that the best things in life aren’t free.
 Or easy.

 In fact, the journey to the best things in life is part of the adventure and emotional gratification of them actually being “the best”!

 The view of Vancouver after hiking the Grouse Grind.

 The most delicious taco at that hidden gem on the backstreets of a busy city.